Make Your Home Happier With a Family Calendar

 2. Put your calendar where people will actually SEE it

 While I don’t really love the aesthetic appearance of the whiteboard calendar and would much rather hang it in my office, nobody would ever look at it there.
-So, I hung it in the kitchen where my children practically live when they aren’t at school.
+Instead, it hangs in the kitchen where the kids practically live when they aren’t at school.
 They look at it at breakfast time and know what’s coming that afternoon.
 They look at it at dinner time, just before bed, and every other time they are in the kitchen.
 They see it.
 They edit it themselves if necessary.
 They are aware of their own schedules.

 And I am a happier mom.